-- 1. Do one of the following: - To change the style of one symbol, click the symbol and on the Options menu, click Symbol Style from the main menu. - To change the style of all symbols in the same layer, click to display the Layer Control dialog box, highlight the layer the symbol displays in and click Display.
+- 1. Do one of the following: - To change the style of one symbol, click the symbol and on the Options menu, click Symbol Style from the main menu. - To change the style of all symbols in the same layer, choose Map > Layer Control and click the layer's Style Override swatch.